NemesisGuy/Bored-Room-Cafe/README.md

-# Bored Room Café Landing Page
+# Bored Room Cafe Landing Page

-A static, responsive marketing page for the Ferness Estate café, packaged for deployment on Nginx.
+A static, responsive marketing page for the Ferness Estate cafe, packaged for deployment on Nginx.

 ## Project Structure